 Professional, Degreed Musicians

 We are a select group of independent, highly qualified, accomplished, and vetted professional voice and piano teachers who have worked in our various specialties for many years, and are experienced in teaching all levels of performance and musicianship.

-Our seasoned and award-winning piano and voice teachers not only hold collegiate music degrees, but are also well-known in their fields as professional musicians and mentors with proven records of excellence, having guided the paths of many successful artists.
+Our seasoned and award-winning consortium of music instructors not only hold collegiate music degrees, but are also well-known in their fields as professional musicians and mentors with proven records of excellence, having guided the paths of many successful artists.

 Discover the Music Within You